Labterna

 01

-Pulled the canonical TP53 transcript (NM_000546.6) and surrounding genomic context from NCBI and Ensembl.
-Located the stop codon in exon 11 and defined a ±25-nt design window for fusion-compatible cuts.
+Pulled canonical TP53 (NM_000546.6) and surrounding genomic context from Ensembl REST against GRCh38.
+Located the exon 11 stop codon and defined a ±25-nt design window for fusion-compatible cuts.

 02